Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 Sustainable-procurement education

-The procurement department has created an e-learning course titled "Sustainability and CSR" that is available to all employees.
+The procurement department has created an e-learning course titled "Sustainability and CSR" that is available to all team members (employees).
 This course aims to promote understanding of the importance of sustainable procurement among procurement stakeholders.

 Membership of the RBA